Can You Use Home Equity to Buy a Car?

 - Variable interest rates can cause monthly payments to rise if overall rates increase

-- Payments can jump once you reach the repayment period, especially in an increasing rate environment
+- Payments can jump once you reach the repayment period, especially in a rising rate environment

 - Higher credit and financial requirements than a primary loan